gugazimmermann/go-grpc-ecomm-react/README.md

 - without Red Hat's Keycloak

 In this article I will not go step by step creating each file, but I will try to comment on each file to make it simple to understand.
-The goal is to have only the starting point for the next articles, which will use this website with a backend in Go with gRPC.
+The goal is to have only the starting point for the next articles, which will use this website as frontend with a backend in Go with gRPC.
+In the third article we will go back to this site and make the integration.

 Run the commands below to download the code and run the site.
 See the `keycloak` section below to configure and run the Red Hat's Keycloak using the docker and be able to checkout.